October 02, 2020//Ellen NeveuxLast Updated: November 24, 2020

-This year marks the 15th annual Cybersecurity Awareness Month.
+October is cybersecurity awareness month!
 But what does this mean for your business?
-With security breaches at an all-time high, 63% of which can be directly or indirectly tied to third-party vendors, this month-long initiative is the perfect opportunity for you to take a closer look at your own cybersecurity infrastructure.
+With data breaches at an all-time high, 61% of which can be directly or indirectly tied to third-party vendors, this month-long initiative is the perfect opportunity for you to take a closer look at your own cybersecurity infrastructure and strategy.

-October is a great reminder to tighten up security, but the month is coming to a close.
+October is a great reminder to tighten up security, but it’s only 31 days.
 Bad actors and bad habits put your network at risk for the other 11 months, too.
 So, be sure to implement the below proactive security measures throughout the year.
 They can go a long way towards reducing, or even preventing, the next attack.

 Depending on your company’s operations, there could be dozens or even hundreds of third-party vendors accessing your system at any given time.
 In fact, one study by the Ponemon Institute found that 67% of security professionals say they do not have an inventory of third-party vendors accessing their systems.